 If you’re looking for a good news story on global health, the fight against HIV/AIDS is a big one.

 HIV/AIDS is the deadliest pandemic in recent history: it has killed twice as many people as the first World War.
 But the progress made in a mere 30 years against the disease has been spectacular.
 Today, someone who takes antiretroviral (ARV) drugs every day has a very low risk of developing AIDS and can live a long and fulfilling life.

 If you’re unlucky enough to live in a place with poor access to lifesaving ARV.
 Over 75% of the people living with HIV in West and Central Africa – 5 million people – are not on ARV treatment and therefore condemned to a slow, painful, and unnecessary death.
 The situation is even worse for the 730,000 HIV-infected children in the region: 90% don’t have access to ARVs.
 Urgent action is needed to change this situation.

-It may be the case in Western countries, but not worldwide.
 In fact, the face of HIV globally today is a young woman.
 59% of people living with HIV in Sub-Saharan Africa are women.
 In South Africa, girls aged 15-19 are as much as eight times more at risk of HIV infection than their male counterparts.

 It’s true that men who have sex with men are disproportionally affected by the pandemic.
 It’s also the case for sex workers or injectable drug users.
 This is the reason why the United Nations’ plan to combat HIV/AIDS puts a lot of emphasis on these most-at-risk groups.
 But still, 45% of all children who are born with the virus come from West and Central Africa.
 Why?
 Because their moms did not have access to treatment.